 The holding company can lease assets to the operating company so that proper access to run the business is established.
 For example, if your holding company owns your office building then the operating company can rent out the space.

 Now that you can see how important it is to protect your assets from any potential liabilities, you can start the process today by either starting your LLC or corporation from scratch or by adding a second entity to make the strategy work.
 Either way, you should use a business you can trust to get these set up.
-Use the source over 60,000 other businesses have used and follow our simple three step process today.
+Use the source tens of thousands of other businesses have used and follow our simple three step process today.

 This entry was posted on Thursday, July 11th, 2019 at 9:00 am and is filed under Incorporation, Limited Liability Company, Small Biz Management, Starting A Business.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.